Create your own world and bring fresh ideas to life with Virtual Reality!

-The Emerging Analytics Center at UA Little Rock has an extensive library of all the most modern hardware and software for VR and AR research, including the room-sized CAVE (Cave Automatic Virtual Environment) that surrounds you with giant 3D screens for a full, shareable VR experience.
+The Emerging Analytics Center (EAC) at UA Little Rock also has an extensive library of all the most modern hardware and software for VR and AR research, including the room-sized CAVE (Cave Automatic Virtual Environment) that surrounds you with giant 3D screens for a full, shareable VR experience.
 All of these products are used by students daily to develop and explore new ideas for both industry purposes and academic research.
-The EAC also provides grants and assistance for promising young students eager to have a taste of the future of VR/AR.
+The EAC also provides grants and assistance for promising students (both undergraduate and graduate) eager to have a taste of the future of VR/AR.

 - Manufacturers to explore and present new designs